Statutory guidance

 Delivery locations

-Where schools operate across multiple sites, the headteacher should transport check materials between them if this is practical.
+Where schools operate across multiple sites, the headteacher should transport check materials securely between them, if this is practical.
 However, some schools may have very dispersed sites and others may move to a temporary site part way through the academic year.
 If you would like to discuss alternative delivery arrangements, you should contact the national curriculum assessments helpline on 0300 303 3013.

 Additional materials and modified formats